-Even if you do everything else right, it’s your query letter that sells each story.
+Even if you do everything else right, your query letters are what sell your stories.
 Your query letter is your sales tool.
-So it’s crucial that you get this right.
+So it’s crucial that you get them right.

 Having a professional website is a great way to establish yourself as a professional travel writer and prove your credibility to editors who are considering commissioning your articles.